 So okay, you can’t use Invisible Sun to attempt spiritual transformation, but you can roleplay someone who does.
 Is that appealing to — anyone?
 An unfilled market niche?
 This, in August 2016, is what onlookers waited to learn.
 Also, of pressing interest: Who would pay two hundred bucks for an RPG?
 By the time the Invisible Sun Kickstarter campaign concluded, 1,846 people had, including one patron who pledged US$9,999.
 The final $664K gross marked another milestone on Monte Cook’s path and, for the game industry, a new, vastly expanded sense of possibility.
 (An October 2018 follow-up Kickstarter to reprint the Black Cube, Return to the Actuality, added a further $340K, lifting total sales over $1 million.)

-And if you pay more than the threshold (average) price, which is set at $39.95 to start, you’ll level up (maybe that should be “Earn Acumen”) and also get our entire Bonus Collection with five more supplements and play aids worth an additional $87, including Secrets of Silent Streets (the Satyrine city guide), Book M (more magic), Teratology (a bestiary), Enchiridion of the Path (secrets of the suns), and the Invisible Sun Prop-Crafting Kit.
+We presented as a “Starter Collection” of sorts the complete Invisible Sun Digital Black Cube (retail value $99), with a gigantic array of rulebooks, print-and-cut cards, maps, props, play aids, handouts, and muuuch more, all as DRM-free .PDF files.
+Those who paid more than the threshold (average) price also got our entire Bonus Collection with five more supplements and play aids worth an additional $87, including Secrets of Silent Streets (the Satyrine city guide), Book M (more magic), Teratology (a bestiary), Enchiridion of the Path (secrets of the suns), and the Invisible Sun Prop-Crafting Kit.